Drive To Costa Rica 101

 A: Life is a journey, take the journey and find out.

 Q: Hi, I am planning to drive from Canada to Argentina.
-Is the cru cero express to cross from panama to Colombia still in services?
+Is the express to cross from Panama to Colombia still in service?
 Where can I get more information?

 Q: My gal and i driving down to Nicaragua this summer.
 I’ll be working there for a year and want to import my car.
-I have a 1990 4runner.
+I have a 4-Runner.
 Great truck for the trip, but the current policy on importing cars in Nicaragua does not allow anything ten years or older.
 Do you have any suggestions on how to get my truck in the country and make it legal?

 Q: We’d like to drive to Panama City from Arizona.
-To do it comfortably spending a couple days here and there not driving how long do you think we should give it?
-We thought Mexico 3-4 weeks and the rest 2 weeks this includes there and back.
+To do it comfortably spending a couple of days here and there not driving how long do you think we should give it?
+We thought Mexico 3-4 weeks and the rest 2 weeks.
+This includes there and back.